Focus-Gaurd/Alpha/README.md

 2. Integrate Streamlit into your MERN stack website by embedding it in an iframe or linking to the Streamlit app's URL.

-Now, users visiting your MERN stack website can access the distracted detection functionality powered by YOLOv5 through the integrated Streamlit app.
-Customize the integration based on your website's design and requirements.